 Imagine the luxury that would once have surrounded the proud owner of this lavish Roman residence.
-This palace was certainly fit for a king.
 Stroll around the recreated Roman gardens – the earliest gardens found anywhere in the country – and enjoy the largest collection of mosaics in situ in the UK.
-Click here for a short talk about the Palace and a copy of the Fishbourne Property Leaflet 2017.

 Gift Aid your admission

-If you are looking for more information on our award winning schools and education programme, please click here: Learning at Fishbourne Roman Palace.
+Schools: experience our award winning education programme Learning at Fishbourne Roman Palace.

 For more general information, you can click here for a site plan, practical information to help you plan your visit, additional services we can offer groups and information on venue and corporate hire.

-We regret that we only allow assistance dogs into the museum and grounds.
+We only allow assistance dogs into the museum and grounds.

 Explore the beautiful gardens to see which plants the Romans grew and what they were used for